BrockDSL/Change_Detection_Analysis_Remote_Sensing/README.md

 ### Introduction

 For this project, I will explore Landsat images using ENVI 5.5.3 to identify changes in land cover between 1987 and 2002 within the Niagara Region.
-Data for the purpose of this project were gathered from United States Geological Survey (USGS) EarthExplorer and the Niagara Open data websites.
-Data retrieved from USGS EarthExplorer website were Landsat 5 and Landsat EMT7 images for the years 1987 and 2002 respectively.
-The Niagara Open Data website provided my study with boundary shapefiles for the Niagara Region and St. Catharines.
-I collected the boundary shapefile  for St. Catharines because I had wanted to understand changes in land cover at the individual municipality level, in addition to that of the entire region.Furthermore since I am staff at Brock University which is also located in St. catharinees, thus findings of land cover change in St. Catharines will be of benefit to environmental researchers at Brock, environmental activists, authorities at the St. Catharines' Municipality and in particular the Niagara Region Municipality at a larger scale.
+Land Cover was classified into three groups, namely: Waterbody, Bare land, and Human Settlement.
+Data for this project were gathered from the United States Geological Survey (USGS) EarthExplorer and the Niagara Open data websites.
+Data retrieved from the USGS EarthExplorer website were Landsat 5 and Landsat EMT7 images for the years 1987 and 2002, respectively.
+The Niagara Open Data website, provided my study with boundary shapefiles for the Niagara Region and St. Catharines.
+I collected the boundary shapefile for St. Catharines because I had wanted to understand changes in land cover at the individual municipality level, in addition to that of the entire region.
+Furthermore since I am staff at Brock University which is also located in St. Catharines, thus findings of land cover change in St. Catharines will be of benefit to environmental researchers at Brock, environmental activists, authorities at the St. Catharines' Municipality and in particular the Niagara Region Municipality at a larger scale.
 The main purpose of this project is to introduce first time users - particularly students - to some Remote Sensing techniques.
+Some of these techniques include **Layer Stacking, Subsetting Region of Interest, Classification, and Change Detection Statistics**.

 ### Procedures

-Download the Change Detection compressed folder from the GitHub link below: https://github.com/BrockDSL/Change_Detection_Analysis_Remote_Sensing
+Download the **Change Detection compressed folder** from the GitHub link below: https://github.com/BrockDSL/Change_Detection_Analysis_Remote_Sensing

 Locate the downloaded file on your computer.
 Right-click the file and extract it to a location where you can easily find it, such as your Documents folder.

-Open Envi 5.5.3 Software
+Open **Envi 5.5.3** Software

  ![Envi 5.5.3 Visualization view][logo31]

-Click the 'view button' on the menu bar and select Two vertical views Altenately hold Alt + 2.
+Click the '**view button**' on the menu bar and select **Two vertical views* Altenately hold **Alt + 2**.

  ![Two Vertical Views][logo2]

-> NB: this operation will generate a left view and a right view on the visualization area
+> NB: this operation will generate a **left view** and a **right view** on the visualization area

-Click on the left view> Go to file> go to the location of the downloaded Remote sensing data> select band 3, band 4, and band 5 of your 1987 landsat data > click open
+Click on the **left view** > Go to **File** > go to the location of the downloaded Remote sensing data> select **band 3, band 4, and band 5** of your **1987 landsat data** > click **Open**.

 ![Loading of 1987 bands][logo24]

-Alternately you can hold Ctrl + O
+Alternately you can hold **Ctrl + O**.

-Also select the right view and repeat the same process you did for step three.
-Select band 3, band 4, and band 5 of your 2002 landsat data and click open.
+Also select the **right view** and repeat the same process you did for step three.
+Select **band 3, band 4, and band 5** of your **2002 landsat data** and click **Open**.

 ![Loading of 2002 bands][logo25]